C. Wilfred Jenks: ILO

 Jenks carried for many years the main responsibility for the ILO's work in international labour standards and human rights.

 International legal scholar

-Jenks was "one of the most prominent and prolific writers on international law of his time.
-His ...
-"Some constitutional problems of international organization" ... was for long the unrivalled source of instruction on that subject for professionals and academics alike."
+Jenks was one of the most prominent and prolific writers on international law of his time.
+His publications on "Some constitutional problems of international organization" was once an unrivalled source of instruction on that subject for professionals and academics alike."

 Jenks was Professor, Hague Academy of International Law in 1950, 1955 and 1966.
 He was Storrs Lecturer in Jurisprudence, Yale University, 1965.

 Personal and family life

 In 1949, Jenks married Jane Louise Broverman of New York.
 They had two sons.

 On 9 October 1973 Jenks was attending a session of the Institut de Droit International in Rome when he had a fatal heart attack.
 He was buried in Geneva.

 Awards and honours

 C. Wilfred Jenks was awarded the following honours: